 Wake up early at least one morning to watch the sunrise.
 It’s the simple things that leave you in awe and create lasting memories.

 Get to know your guides.
 They want to know all about you but it’s fascinating to learn about them too.
 You’ll never forget the stories that they share with you and the bonds you make.

-Traveling solo?
+Travelling solo?
 Never turn down a dinner invitation, no matter how tired you are.
 It's a great way to meet people, learn about different cultures and make lifelong friends.